koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 - The Phoenix website is leaking customer credit card numbers and losing transactions.

 ### Too Much Pressure
-A few days after yet another SEV 1 Outage occurs, and instead of appointing Brent to the situation, Bill insists they follow the procedure they have where other engineers must handle the situation.
-Steve does not like this and gets in an argument with Bill and applies pressure on him to not follow these processes and just does whatever is needed to get things fixed as soon as possible.
+A few days after yet another SEV 1 Outage occurs and Bill insists they follow the procedure they have where other engineers must handle the situation.
+Steve does not like this and gets in an argument with Bill and applies pressure to just involve Brent to get things done as soon as possible.

-Bill finally decides there is nothing to do here, and tells Steve to accept his resignation.
+Bill tells Steve to accept his resignation.

 ## Key Learnings
 - People tend not to use the processes they find cumbersome.
+- The main objective of planning work is to get the left and right hands to know what the other is doing which should give some situational awareness during outages.
   - Work Planned and Work in Progress must be visible across the teams.
 - Being able to take needless work out of the system is more important than being able to put more work into the system.
 - When there is no clear, unified decision made by the business as a whole as to what work is a priority, company resources are innevitably wasted switching between all the Work In Progress depending on who is screaming the loudest.
 [Source](https://patrobinson.github.io/2015/09/01/wip-is-the-silent-killer/)
 - There must be enough time for Quality Assurance planned, and approval from QA is a must for production deployment.
-QA must be able to stop the release if found necessary.
+- QA must be able to stop the release if found necessary.
-- Being able to start a test environment and do a smoke test must be automated and a quick process.
+- Being able to start a test environment must be a fast, automated process.

 ### Four Types Of Work
 - Business Projects